Cost of Living in Belize – Ambergris Caye: 2023 Update

 How much does it REALLY cost to live on Ambergris Caye, Belize: From Someone Who Lives Here

-There is a saying that the old crusty expats (yes…we get crusty) love to tell newcomers when they land on Ambergris Caye with stars in their eyes, names on brand new land titles, and rum punches in their hands:
+There is a saying that the old crusty expats (yes…we get crusty – the sun is tough!) love to tell newcomers when they land on Ambergris Caye with stars in their eyes, signatures on real estate contracts, and rum punches in their hands:

 “Know how to make $1 million dollars in Belize?
 (Pause for effect) You come down here with $2 million!”
 Heh heh heh.

 Belize is consistently on the lists of places where you can “Retire For $1KUS Per Month” – or where “$200K Will Last You 30 years of retirement“.
 Lists generated by companies looking to help you (paid help of course) with moving to your new country – or sell you insurance for your move…but are they accurate?
-My quick answer: maybe…BUT.
+Is it cheap to live in Belize?
+My quick answer: maybe…BUT…

-Obviously, your Cost of Living is going to depend on the choices you make – do you want transportation around the island (own or rent a vehicle) – will you use the air conditioning – do you have medical insurance – do you love red wine or going out to eat.
+Obviously, your Cost of Living on Ambergris Caye is going to depend on the choices you make – do you want transportation around the island (own or rent a vehicle) – will you use the air conditioning (temperatures can get steamy in the summer and fall( – do you have medical insurance/will you want to get it – do you love red wine or going out to eat?

 For more information on Belize Currency and tips of money in Belize

-Let’s start with the biggest cost – and the one that is probaby going to get you over $1000US a month right from the get-go…
+Let’s start with the biggest cost – and the one that is probably going to get you over $1000US/ month right from the get-go…

-For an American-style condo, one bedroom, one-bathroom, you can expect to pay $750US to $1500US.
+For an American-style condo, one bedroom, one bathroom, you can expect to pay $750US to $1500US.
 This would generally include any homeowners/condo fees but not utilities.
-Prices increase for amenities.
+Prices increase with amenities.
 Beachfront/non-beachfront.
 Pool.
 Security.

 The rental market on the market can be a bit murky.
 Listings can be scattered in different spots – or just word of mouth.